sheldondyrdal/sheldondyrdal/README.md

 # Hi there 👋
 I am a student of the study programme Integrated Master's Programme in Medical Technology, specialization physics.
+As of now, I am quite new to GitHub and would appreciate any tips and corrections if you see any obvious mistakes :)

 ## Education